mawinkler/c1-playground/README.md

 Modify the line `spec.templates.spec.containers.image` to point to the internal registry as shown above

-Now, we need to create an image pull secret within the nginx namespace.
+Now, we need to create an image pull secret within the nginx namespace, if it does not already exists from the previous tests

 ```sh
 kubectl create secret docker-registry regcred --docker-server=${REGISTRY_IP}:${REGISTRY_PORT} --docker-username=${REGISTRY_USERNAME} --docker-password=${REGISTRY_PASSWORD} --docker-email=info@mail.com